-TBPG provides excellent customer service if both Complainants and Respondents are satisfied that the complaint investigations with which each is involved is performed competently and the complaint process has resulted in appropriate action.
+TBPG provides excellent customer service when both Complainants and Respondents are satisfied that the complaint investigations are performed competently and the complaint process has resulted in appropriate action.
 Since complaints are, by their very nature, confrontational, this is a difficult task.
 Complainants must have an opportunity to present the concerns, and Respondents to complaints must have an opportunity to present information in response to the concern.
 Complaint information must be reviewed fairly and accurately.
 Appropriate disciplinary action is taken only after due process safeguards in the Geoscience Act and the Administrative Procedure Act have been provided.